Arkwright Primary School

 • Delivery of specific physical activity days such as ‘Wheelchair Basketball’ or ‘Teambuilding Skills’.

 For assessment, P.E. planning incorporates key questions, providing opportunities for children to self-assess and improve.
-Children assessed termly for each P.E. area they complete, summative assessment is added on to our tracking system each full term.
+Children are assessed termly for each P.E. area they complete.

 School Sports Premium Action Plan